 2) Recognize Business Strategy

 Your business strategy will drive your social strategy and make it more clear how to market your business on social media.

-If you want to create brand awareness it's a different approach and a more long term perspective than generating more sales, or more profitability this month.
+If you want to create brand awareness, it's a different approach and a more long-term perspective than generating more sales or profitability this month.

 3) Establish Marketing Goals

 Your business goals will be worthless if you don’t have specific parameters that define when each is achieved.

 Let’s say you want to generate leads and sales to your business.
 How many leads and sales do you need to make before considering your goal a success?